Johnson-Neel House

 The Johnson-Neel House is a private historic house near Mooresville, North Carolina.
 It was listed on the National Register of Historic Places in 1975.

-It apparently was built in the 1826-1835 period, probably before 1830.
+It apparently was built in the 1826–1835 period, probably before 1830.
 Its construction is attributed to master builder Jacob Stirewalt.
 Features include a Federal-style stairway including tulip brackets.
+The building's brickwork is laid in Flemish bond.
 It also has a fireplace mantel that is very similar to one at Mill Hill, Stirewalt's home in Concord (also NRHP-listed).